hrvthzslt/personal-site/content/posts/modernizing-vim-without-plugins-as-a-liar/index.md

 Looks like a lot, but hold on to your pants.
 If the `rg` executable is present on the system the glass is half full, for the second half we have the `modern_tools` variable again.

 `grepprg` is the option for the grep program that will be used by the `:grep` Vim command which is by default the `grep -n` system command.
 Yes this is a sentence.
-Also the `grepformat` is set for compatible output parsing.
+Also, the `grepformat` is set for compatible output parsing.

 In the end, the `:grep` command will be typed and the cursor will be positioned and wait for our search term.
 The TUI falls apart after searches, so I added `redraw!` to fix that, and indeed it fixes that.

 If the conditions are not met, similar story, but with `:vimgrep` and no fancy features.

-Now let's see matching word under cursor in selected file extensions (In this example we can see that this is indeed just a simple text match):
+Now let's see the matching word under the cursor in selected file extensions (In this example, we can see that this is indeed just a simple text match):

 ![Ripgrep in Vim](rg-vim.gif)

 ## Conclusion

 So there you have it, modern tools in **Vim** without plugins and with use of a plugin.
-I am quite happy that I managed to integrate these tools while keeping the compatibility, good for me.
+I am quite happy that I managed to integrate these tools while keeping the compatibility.
+Good for me.